gvakras/cairo-mrcp/cairo-client/trunk/README.txt

 Overview
 --------

-Cairo client provides an open source speech resource client library written entirely in the Java programming language.
+Cairo client provides an open source speech  client library written entirely in the Java programming language.
 To achieve maximum compatibility with existing and future speech servers it has been designed from the ground up to comply with the MRCPv2 standard.
 (For more information on MRCPv2 please see http://www.ietf.org/internet-drafts/draft-ietf-speechsc-mrcpv2-14.txt)

-Cairo client can be used to build mrcpv2 clients
+Cairo client can be used to build mrcpv2 clients.

 Limitations for Cairo v${project.version}
 --------------------------

 This is the first release of cairo-client.
 See General limitation section.

 General limitations of this release:
 ------------------------------------